+A. A summative evaluation shall be an evaluation used to arrive at a rating on each standard, an overall rating, and as a basis to make personnel decisions.
+The summative evaluation includes the Evaluator's judgments of the Educator's performance against Performance Standards and the Educator's attainment of goals set forth in the Educator's Plan.

-- A. Evaluation reports should be cumulative, and will comply with state and federal laws concerning confidentiality and privacy of evaluations. - B. The areas in need of improvement, as indicated in diagnoses and prescriptions, should be included in subsequent evaluations until the desired level of improvement has taken place. - C. During the entire evaluation process, continuous assistance, support and encouragement should be extended to assist the evaluatee in meeting established objectives. - D. Continued failure to achieve "Meets Expectations" evaluations will result in additional prescriptions, warnings, additional evaluations and further action, including evaluation visits from other School Department administrators.
+B. During the entire evaluation process, continuous assistance, support and encouragement should be extended to assist the evaluatee in meeting established objectives.

+C. Continued failure to achieve an overall rating of "Proficient" will result in additional prescriptions, warnings, additional evaluations and further action, including evaluation visits from other School Department Administrators.

+D. An evaluatee whose overall performance has been judged as "Needs Improvement" or "Unsatisfactory" shall be so notified in writing and shall meet directly with the evaluator.

+13.8 Dispute Resolution

-- E. An evaluatee whose overall performance has been judged as "Does Not Meet Expectations" shall be so notified in writing and shall meet directly with the evaluator. - 13.6 An overall evaluation of "Does Not Meet Expectations" for bargaining unit members shall be subject to the grievance and arbitration procedure.
-An administrator may grieve an annual overall "Meets Expectations" evaluation up to and including the level of the responsible administrator above the level of the evaluator.
-Any evaluation that is used or referred to as any part of the rationale for removal, reassignment or any other negative action against an employee shall be subject to the grievance and arbitration procedures. - 13.6.1 Any evaluation of a BASAS administrator which is overall "Does Not Meet Expectations" shall be promptly forwarded to BASAS along with any recommended professional development or corrective action plan, provided that the BASAS member has so requested in writing.
-The Superintendent's designee and BASAS agree to meet to discuss the plan, when requested by the BASAS member. - 13.6.2 The mediation process shall be available for performance evaluation grievances with the mutual hope of avoiding arbitration of such disputes. - 13.6.3 The parties agree that if either side requests renegotiation of this evaluation process, the parties will meet during the term of the contract to conduct negotiations.
+13.8.1 An overall rating of "Unsatisfactory" on a summative evaluation for bargaining unit members shall be subject to the grievance and arbitration procedure.
+An administrator may grieve a summative rating of "Proficient" evaluation up to and including the level of the responsible administrator above the level of the evaluator.
+Any evaluation that is used or referred to as any part of the rationale for removal, reassignment or any other negative action against an employee shall be subject to the grievance and arbitration procedures.

+13.8.2 Any evaluation of a BASAS administrator which is overall "Unsatisfactory" shall be promptly forwarded to BASAS along with any recommended professional development or corrective action plan, provided that the BASAS member has so requested in writing.
+The Superintendent's designee and BASAS agree to meet to discuss the plan, when requested by the BASAS member.

+13.8.3 Alleged violations of Article XIII are subject to the grievance and arbitration procedures.
+If the employee has been dismissed, the arbitration shall be governed by G.L. c.71 §41.
+The arbitrator may consider whether there was substantial compliance with the totality of the evaluation in the hearing(s) process and non-compliance of a de minimus or insubstantial nature shall not entitle an employee to reinstatement and back pay where the arbitrator concludes that the termination was in accordance with G.L. c.71 §41.

+13.9 Food Services

+BASAS positions may be evaluated using the Managerial Evaluation Tool.